Marine and Coastal Resources in Mannar

 Wetland type: 01, 03 & 06.

-The bridge is 18 miles (30 km) long and separates the Gulf of Mannar (southwest) from the Palk Strait (northeast).
+Description of site: A chain of about 20 small islands with associated sand banks and intertidal mudflats, stretching for almost 30 km between The bridge is 18 miles (30 km) long and separates the Gulf of Mannar (southwest) from the Palk Strait (northeast).
 Some of the sandbanks are dry and the sea in the area is very shallow, being only 3 ft to 30 ft (1 m to 10 m) deep in places, which hinders navigation.
 It was reportedly passable on foot up to the 15th century until storms deepened the channel: temple records seem to say that Rama’s Bridge was complete above sea level until it broke in a cyclone in 1480 CE.

 Climatic conditions: Tropical monsoonal climate; in the low country dry zone.